WHAT IS A RECALL ELECTION?

 HOW MUCH POLITICAL RISK IS NEWSOM FACING?

-If petition numbers hold up, it appears the recall will qualify for the ballot.
-If that happens, Newsom would be forced to fend off rivals in the midst of a pandemic that has cost the state millions of jobs and altered life for nearly 40 million residents.
-But time could be on his side and the turbulent public mood could shift by fall, if schools and businesses continue to reopen.
-California also is one of the most heavily Democratic states in the country: Republicans haven’t won a statewide race in the state since 2006, and Democratic voters outnumber Republicans by nearly 2-to-1.
+If petition numbers hold up, it appears the recall will easily qualify for the ballot.
+If that happens, Newsom would be forced to fend off rivals in the midst of a pandemic that has cost the state millions of jobs and shaken life for residents.
+But time could be on his side and the turbulent public mood could shift by fall, if schools, restaurants, gyms and other businesses continue to reopen.
+California also is one of the most heavily Democratic states in the country: Democratic voters outnumber Republicans by nearly 2-to-1, and the party controls every statewide office while dominating the Legislature and congressional delegation.